Brazilian Tennis Confederation

 The Brazilian Tennis Confederation (Confederação Brasileira de Tênis or CBT) is the governing body of tennis in Brazil.
-CBT is responsible for the organization of events such as the Brasil Open and for representing tennis players in Brazil.
+CBT is responsible for the organization of events such as the Brasil Open and for representing players in Brazil in all tennis, beach tennis and wheelchair tennis categories and tournaments.

+It is affiliated with the International Tennis Federation, the Brazilian Olympic Committee, the Brazilian Paralympic Committee and the South America Tennis Confederation.